juliogonzalez/ebs-tools/README.md

 ### clean_snapshots

-To clean old EBS snapshots.
+To clean old EBS snapshots for a volume.

 Allows to save hourly, daily, weekly or monthly snapshots

+### clean_ec2_snapshots

+To clean old EBS snapshots for volumes attached to an instance.

+Allows to save hourly, daily, weekly or monthly snapshots

 ### make_snapshot

+To make an EBS snapshot for a volume

+### make_ec2_snapshots

-To make an EBS snapshot
+To make an EBS snapshot for a volume attached to an instance

+Allows to perform snapshots in parallel.

 Usage
 -----